 Centipedes (Class Chilopoda) are recognised by having at least 15 pairs of legs (some immatures have fewer) with a single pair on each trunk segment.
-They also have large poison claws which are specially modified legs under the head.
+They also have large poison claws which are specially modified legs under the head (millipedes do not have these).
 Centipedes are generally considered to be carnivorous although this may not be true for all groups.
-Less than 50 species, representing four of the five orders of centipedes, are found in Britain & Ireland.
+More than 50 species, representing four of the five orders of centipedes, are found in Britain & Ireland.
 Geophilomorpha (earth centipedes or wire-centipedes), with 25 British species are relatively long, often yellowish or pale (others are reddish-brown) and with 35 – 101 leg pairs.
 The three species of Scolopendromorpha have 21 leg pairs and are reddish brown, fast moving types.
 Lithobiomorpha (stone centipedes) are relatively stout, commonly chestnut or reddish brown and with 15 pairs of relatively long legs.
 There are 18 species in Britain, all in the genera Lithobius or Lamyctes.
 Representatives of a fourth order, the Scutigeromorpa (house centipedes) are sometimes found in buildings in mainland Britain and Scutigera coleoptrata occurs outdoors in the Channel Islands.
 These have very long legs and are usually with very distinct yellow & violet banding on their body and legs as well as compound eyes.

 Millipedes are generally considered to be detritivores and many species do play an essential role in the breakdown of leaf litter.
 However, some could be considered scavengers and will feed on dead animal material.
 Other species are herbivores that graze on algae and lichens.
 A few species are considered agricultural or horticultural pests.